Dimitar Apasiev: Career

 Apasiev is an author of a number of books and monographs, including over 50 academic articles and papers.
 He has been a legal consultant to several state judicial bodies, trade unions, civil society organizations and informal activist initiatives.

 Political career

 In November 2015, Apasiev co-founded The Left, a political party which combined a number of leftist movements in North Macedonia.

-The party found by Apasiev and he himself have been described by some journalists and party's founders as "fascist".
-However, this is a gross misconception since the party's ideology is still largely far-left.
+The Left as well as Apasiev himself have been described by some journalists and party's founders as "fascist".
+However, this is a misconception since the party's ideology is still largely far-left.
 In September 2020, Apasiev testified at the Public Prosecutor's Office in Skopje after receiving three criminal charges for spreading racial, religious, and ethnic intolerance.
 In the aftermath of the French proposal, Apasiev got involved in a publicized argument in July 2022 with the president of North Macedonia, Stevo Pendarovski, involving personal insults involving the president's late mother.